Multidimensional segment trees can do range updates in poly-logarithmic time: Main Results

 \begin{lemma} `Complete Query' not only considers the updates to a region but also the updates to the subregions of that region. \end{lemma}

 \begin{theorem} The Update operation is correct. \end{theorem} \begin{proof} In order to establish the correctness of the update operation, it suffices to ensure that when updating a specific region, the proposed update algorithm modifies all the nodes associated to that region appropriately.
 Suppose, we are updating a region $[x_{start}:x_{end},\,y_{start}:y_{end}]$.
-Without any loss of generality, five types of regions can be specified as follows (also see Figure \ref{fig:updates}): \begin{enumerate} \item $R_1$ is the actual update region. \item $R_2$ belongs to the regions that encompass $R_1$ as a subregion. \item $R_3$ belongs to the subregions of $R_1$ \item $R_4$ belongs to the regions that intersect with $R_1$ \item $R_5$ belongs to the regions that are disjoint with $R_1$. \end{enumerate}
+Without any loss of generality, five types of regions can be specified as follows (also see Figure \ref{fig:updates}): \begin{enumerate} \item $R_1$ is the actual update region. \item $R_2$ belongs to the superregions of $R_1$, i.e., regions that encompass $R_1$ as a subregion. \item $R_3$ belongs to the subregions of $R_1$. \item $R_4$ belongs to the regions that intersect with $R_1$. \item $R_5$ belongs to the regions that are disjoint with $R_1$. \end{enumerate}

-In Lemma \ref{lemma:updglob} we have proved that the proposed algorithm updates both the update region and its subregions properly ($R_1$ and $R_3$).
-Lemma \ref{lemma:dspUpd} demonstrated how the proposed `Dispersed Update' captures the outcome of updating the region $R_1$ in the regions $R_2$.
+By definition, intended updates of the proposed algorithm update both the update region and its subregions properly ($R_1$ and $R_3$).
+Lemma \ref{lemma:dspUpd} demonstrated how the proposed `Dispersed Update' captures the outcome of updating the region $R_1$ in the superregions $R_2$.
 Corollary \ref{cor:intersect} extends this idea to the intersecting regions $R_4$.
 Finally we can safely omit the disjoint regions (i.e., $R_5$) completely (Section \ref{sec:algoupdate}).
 Hence the result follows. \end{proof}

-\begin{theorem} The Query operation is correct. \end{theorem} \begin{proof} While querying on a region $r$, it is necessary that all the updates that were performed on regions associated with $r$ are compiled.
-Suppose we are querying on a region $[x_{start}:x_{end}, y_{start}:y_{end}]$.
-Without any loss of generality, values and updates of 3 types of regions should be considered as follows (also see Figure \ref{fig:queries}): \begin{enumerate} \item $R_1$ is the region being queried on itself. \item $R_2$ belongs to the superregions of $R_1$. \item $R_3$ belongs to the subregions of $R_1$. \end{enumerate}
+\begin{theorem} The Query operation is correct. \end{theorem} \begin{proof} While querying on a region $r \equiv [x_{start}:x_{end}, y_{start}:y_{end}]$ , it is necessary that all the updates that were performed on regions associated with $r$ are compiled.
+Without any loss of generality, values and updates of 3 types of regions should be considered as follows (also see Figure \ref{fig:queries}): \begin{enumerate} \item $R_1$ is the query region, i.e., the region of interest. \item $R_2 \in R_{sup}$, the set of the superregions of $R_1$. \item $R_3 \in R_{sub}$, the set of the subregions of $R_1$. \end{enumerate}

 Lemma \ref{lem:dilute} and Lemma \ref{lem:partial} show that the query algorithm compiles all the updates of the superregions of the region queried upon through `Partial Queries'.
 On the other hand, Lemma \ref{lem:completeQuery} proves the effectiveness of `Complete Query' in determining the values and the updates of the queried region and its subregions.
 Hence, as shown in the Figure \ref{fig:queries}, while querying on any region $[x_{start}:x_{end},y_{start}:y_{end}]$ the effects of updating the superregions are passed through global values ($value$ and $lazy$) and the impact of updating the subregions are compiled by combining the local values ($value$ and $lazy$).
 Therefore, the proposed query algorithm can query on any region correctly. \end{proof} Finally, based on the above arguments, particularly Theorem \ref{thm:update} and Theorem \ref{thm:query}, we can state the following: \begin{theorem}[Correctness] The proposed data structure handles range sum queries and dynamic updates correctly. \end{theorem}